coderefinery/git-collaborative/_episodes/01-remotes.md

 - We can checkout local branches
 - We can and do work inside non-bare repositories

 ### Archive: Bare repository

-- We can create a bare repository
+We can create a bare repository:

 ```shell
 $ git init --bare  # creates a bare repository